ImgBotApp/InternetNL/test/connresolver/failed/description_en.md

 Too bad!
 Domain signatures are *not* validated.
-Therefore, for domains that provide such signatures, you are not protected against false translation from domain name into rogue IP addresses.
+Therefore you are not protected against false translation from signed domains into rogue IP addresses.
 Please ask your internet provider for DNSSEC validation and/or enable it on your own systems.